 Stress is something we must constantly face and something we could not manage without.
 Stress exists so that we can face different challenges and changes, and to help us survive various types of threats – genuine as well as perceived.

 The occurrence of stress can be seen as a reaction to an imbalance between the demands we experience and the resources we have to respond to them.
 A good and supportive social context is important to mitigate the effects of stress.
 However, the problem is often not the stress itself, but that we spend too little time on recovering.

 Lack of energy due to poor nutrition can also increase your susceptibility to stress.
-Find out more about how diet affects your physical health on our webpage: Diet and exercise.
+Find out more about how diet affects your physical health:

 A good way to combat stress is to try and stimulate our body’s parasympathetic nervous system, that is, our calming and rebalancing system.
 This can be done by maintaining a good balance between activity and rest.